ksu-cs-textbooks/cis526/content/01-the-dom/05-js-events.md

 ## Timers

 Timers play a special role in JavaScript's concurrency model, and in many ways behave like events.
-For example, to cause the phrase "Hello time!" to be logged to the console in three minutes, you would write the code:
+For example, to cause the phrase "Hello time!" to be logged to the console in three seconds, you would write the code:

 ```js
 setTimeout(function() { console.log("Hello time!")}, 3000);